ColoMAX/fish_feeder/docs/getting-started.md

 # Getting started

-If you do not already have the fishfeeder, than first go to [Overview](overview.md#overview) before continuing this document.
+If you do not already have the fishfeeder, than first go to [Making your own](diy.md#making-your-own) before continuing this document.

 ![The fishfeeder](assets/pictures/skyview.png)